 How we manage your homeowners or condominium association in Front Royal

-We require that the tenant abide by all community and association covenants.
-To guide us in this duty, we will request that the landlord leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+We require that the renter abide by all community and association rules.
+To assist us in this endeavor, we ask that you leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to secure those passes.
-Typically the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
+Typically the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
 In some communities, you'll need to turn in your old passes before new passes can be issued.

 Landlord Reference

-a useful source for property owners in Front Royal
+a handy reference for landlords in Front Royal

 - Before you rent out your investment in Front Royal